THE 2025 COMPETITION

 The objective of your proposal should be to:

-• Establish the problem or opportunity your idea is going to solve
+• WHAT - is the problem or opportunity your pitch is going to solve?

 Pick any megatrend that you want to address.